2016 STEM BEST® Program Partners

 Contact: Andrew Craig, President, email@example.com

-Boone CSD is implementing a grades 3-12, work-based learning continuum of awareness (early years), exploration (middle years) and training (high school) in partnership with a variety of employers and higher education institutions.
+Boone EDGE is implementing a grades 3-12, work-based learning continuum of awareness (early years), exploration (middle years) and training (high school) in partnership with a variety of employers and higher education institutions.

 Contact: Kris Byam, Boone High School Principal, firstname.lastname@example.org